Kitchen or Bathroom Sink Smells:

 Similar to the “S” trap under your sinks, the water in a toilet bowl acts the same way, sealing sewer gases off from your home.
 If you do not see water in the bowl, you may have a leak that should be attended to right away.
 Also, check the wax seal at the bottom of the toilet.
 These do wear out and require replacing periodically, so a faulty seal lets you know that it’s time.

 Shower or Bathtub Smells:

-It can be difficult for a homeowner to actually visualize the portions of plumbing necessary in this case, and it is wise to contact our team here at Clarke & Rush for guidance.
+Being as the piping to these ammenities are hidden, it can be difficult for a homeowner to actually visualize the portions of plumbing necessary in this case, and it is wise to contact our team here at Clarke & Rush for guidance.